Are you worried you might have been exposed to the herpes virus?

 PCR tests also allow for testing much later into an outbreak than viral culture testing, which can often result in a false negative result when the herpes virus is no longer actively growing on the sample cells.

 Because the PCR test requires a sample of the infected area, it’s typically used for symptomatic herpes infections that produce genital lesions or cold sores.
-However, it’s also possible to carry out a PCR test using blood, spinal fluid and other types of sample.
+However, it’s also possible to carry out a PCR test using blood, spinal fluid and other types of cell samples.

 This makes PCR testing a good option if you’ve previously experienced herpes outbreaks but don’t have any visible symptoms when you choose to get tested.
 Using blood or spinal fluid, a testing lab can look for genes from HSV-1 and HSV-2 even without any physical symptoms.